-Weeton School has a Code of Conduct: a list of 10 rules agreed by the children and staff.
-Our aim is to achieve them together - children, staff and parents - so that we can have an orderly learning environment that will benefit all our pupils.
+Weeton School has a Code of Conduct, agreed with our children: 5 simple rules for each classroom and around school.

+Our aim is to achieve them together - children,

+staff and parents - so that we can have an orderly learning environment that will benefit all our pupils.
 Parents will be informed and involved if we ever have any concerns about behaviour at school.